Housing

 Continuing Care/Life Plan Communities

-For those with more substantial financial resources, sometimes moving to a place where all levels of housing, health and long-term care are available is very appealing.
+For those with more substantial financial resources, one option is moving to a place where all levels of housing, health and long-term services and support are available.
 This kind of arrangement allows you to stay in the same community as your personal and medical needs change.
-While there is no facility in Reston exactly like this, many Reston residents have found a continuing care retirement community (CCRC)/life plan community nearby that meets their needs.
-In general, these types of facilities demand a buy-in or upfront fee plus a monthly payment according to a contract you accept.
+While there is no facility in Reston exactly like this, many Reston residents have found a continuing care retirement community /life plan community nearby that meets their needs.
+In general, these types of facilities demand a buy-in or upfront fee, plus a monthly payment.

 • Leading Age lists not-for-profit CCRCs/Life Plan communities in the area.
 For example, there are not-for-profit facilities in Ashburn and Alexandria.